 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\CCM\Security, ClientAlwaysOnInternet = 1

 To troubleshoot CMG client traffic, use CMGHttpHandler.log, CMGService.log, and SMS_Cloud_ProxyConnector.log.
-I will cover more about CMG troubleshooting and other stuff related to it another post.
+I will cover more about CMG troubleshooting and other stuff related to it in another post.

 Enable Remote Desktop on SCCM CMG

-SCCM CMG Logs for Troubleshooting
+Logs for Troubleshooting CMG Issues

 If you need further assistance on the above article or want to discuss other technical issues, check out some of these options.